Forest conservation in the United States: History

+The colonies imposed numerous laws regarding forests.
+After 1691 the British government imposed the Broad Arrow Policy in New England, by which pine trees suitable for the Royal Navy were branded and forbidden for settlers to use.
+The policy angered colonialists and the Pine Tree Riot of 1772 was one of the grievances of the American Revolution.

-Around the year 1900 in the United States, Gifford Pinchot lead a movement of conservation.
-Gifford Pinchot made conservation a popular word in its application to natural resources.
+In 1891 the Forest Reserve Act was passed by Congress, after pressure from John Muir.
+It facilitated the formation of the National Forest System.
+After 1900, Gifford Pinchot led a movement of conservation.
+Pinchot made conservation a popular word in its application to natural resources.
 Throughout the next two decades, forestry professions became widespread.
 Following World War I, forestry became a cooperation between private landowners, the states, and the federal government.
-On March 21, 1933, U.S. President Franklin D. Roosevelt sent a message to the United States Congress to strengthen the United States forest resources.
+On March 21, 1933, U.S. President Franklin D. Roosevelt sent a message to the United States Congress to strengthen the United States' forest resources.
 In the following days, congress enacted the establishment of emergency conservation work.
-This project consisted of twenty five thousand men working on forest protection by planting trees, watershed restoration and erosion control.
+This project consisted of twenty-five thousand men working on forest protection by planting trees, watershed restoration, and erosion control.
 About 2.2 billion seedlings were planted which marked a start of conservation in the United States.
-In 1935, the Natural Resources Committee was created to understand, plan and use natural resources.
-Following World War II, the first Smokey Bear symbol appeared on a poster to represent a fire prevention cooperation.
+In 1935, the Natural Resources Committee was created to understand, plan, and use natural resources.
+Following World War II, the first Smokey Bear symbol appeared on a poster to represent fire prevention cooperation.
 The Smokey Bear icon soon became one of the best advertisement icons in the United States.
 When people started to realize that the resources were not unlimited within the forests, conservation efforts began to start.

 Forest types

 There are many different types of forests.
 The many types of forests are categorized by climate and location.
 98% of forest cover in the United States is natural with the remaining 2% being plantation land.
 33% of the United States is made up of forests.
 Out of the 33% of the U.S. covered by forests, 37% make up subtropical forests.
 48% make up temperate forests.
-The remaining 15% consist of boreal forests.
+The remaining 15% consists of boreal forests.

 Boreal

 Boreal forests are found in the northern regions of the United States.
 Canada is made up of boreal forests.
 These forests have long cold winters and short cool summers.
 Precipitation can reach over 200 centimeters per year, typically in the form of snow.
 Because of the cold climate in the boreal forests, the growing season is three months long.
 Boreal forests are made up of evergreen trees, mosses, and lichens.
-Mosses are a plant species that thrive in areas that are moist.
+Mosses are a plant species that thrive in moist areas.
 Mosses can tolerate dry periods as well by holding water and moisture in the dead leaves and cells.
 Lichens are organisms in the form of fungal filaments.
 Algae is a form of lichen in the boreal forests.